|

 Prevent accidental Registry

-( merge ) the contents to the Registry which can cause a program
+write ( merge ) the contents to the Registry which can cause a program

 to not function.
 To prevent this, run regedit and open the